petzku/Aegisub-Scripts/README.md

 ### Encode Clip

 As of 0.6.0, depends on [petzku.util](#util), and has configuration support with DependencyControl.
 The mpv executable path can be specified here, as well as custom encoding options.
+As of 0.7.0, these options include specifying an audio encoder to use (otherwise, defaults to the best possible AAC encoder available, as it did before).

 **Requires `mpv` to work**.
 If the mpv executable is not on your PATH, its location must be specified via the configuration menu.
 Some resources for setting PATH on [Windows](https://docs.alfresco.com/4.2/tasks/fot-addpath.html), [macOS](https://apple.stackexchange.com/questions/51677/how-to-set-path-for-finder-launched-applications/51678), [Unix/Linux](https://unix.stackexchange.com/questions/286354/setting-path-environment-variable-for-desktop-launchers).
 Most Unix- and Unix-like systems will just install mpv on your system PATH anyway, so this shouldn't be a hassle.